Compatibility of bindings for cross country and roller skis

 These bindings are made stronger and more powerful so they will fit the more harsh conditions outside the tracks.

 These two binding systems are for special backcountry boots, meaning that BC bindings will not fit normal NNN, SNS or Prolink.
-The pin in the boots and the connexion point on the bindings are much wider.
+The pin in the boots and the connection point on the bindings are much wider.
 This equipment is not very useful for roller skiing.